sql-machine-learning/sql-machine-learning.github.io/README.md

 ## How to Contribute

-When we make any change to this repo, we can run Jekyll and Just-the-Doc locally to create a Web site running on our laptop computer so could we visually verify our change.
-Then, we git-push our change to our fork repository like https://github.com/somebody/sql-machine-learning and create a pull request.
+When we make any change to this repo, we can run Jekyll locally to create a Web site for a quick preview of our change.
+If everything looks good, we can git-push our change to our fork repository, say, https://github.com/somebody/sql-machine-learning, and create a pull request.
 Reviewers could browse to https://somebody.github.io/sql-machine-learning.github.io/ for a preview.

 ## Walkthrough the Repository